Mechanisms and Computational Design of Multi-Modal End-Effector with Force Sensing using Gated Networks: Sensor Model and Design Framework

 Here, we employ Von Kármán beam theory to estimate the flexure responses to external forces analytically.
 While the Euler-Bernoulli beam theory is valid for small deformations, capturing both horizontal and vertical deformations in this design is essential, as the sensor is sufficiently sensitive to detect these effects.
 The Von Kármán beam theory is suited for describing the large deflections of slender beams by accounting for both bending and in-plane stretching.
 For the vertical force balance (bending equation), we have:

-Where $EI$ represents the flexural rigidity, $E$ is Young’s modulus, and $I$ is the second moment of the area of the beam. $w(x)$ denotes the vertical deflection of the beam at a position $x$ along its length. $N(x)$ is the axial force in the beam, and $q(x)$ represents the distributed transverse load per unit length.
+Where $E$ is Young’s modulus, and $I$ is the second moment of the area of the beam. $w(x)$ denotes the vertical beam deflection at a position $x$ along its length. $N(x)$ is the beam axial force, and $q(x)$ represents the distributed transverse load per unit length.

 For the horizontal force balance (stretching equation):

 Here, $u(x)$ is the horizontal displacement (in-plane stretching) at position $x$, and $A$ is the beam's cross-sectional area.